 3) Consider your target audience: conversion increasing content comes from knowing your reader well and speaking directly to them

-I don't think it's a coincidence that 'the love of love' is one of the most used lines in music songwriters.
-Indeed unquestionably the first copywriters before we had the joy that is WordPress?
+I don’t think it’s a coincidence that ‘The love, of Love’ is one of the most used lines by music songwriters.
+Indeed unquestionably the first copywriters before we had the joy that is WordPress.

 The fact is, emotional words are powerful words.

-If you can get your audience feeling, then you'll sure as anything get them reading.
+If you can get your audience’s feelings, then you’ll sure as anything gets them reading.

 It could be desirable words like: